brettjayp/CodeFellows_201n16/README.md

 - Added question seven, a guessing game where you guess a value that is in an array of possible answers.
 I used .indexOf(), which may be 'out-of-scope', but I do feel good about using it because I took the time to teach other classmates the logic behind .indexOf() on the whiteboard in terms of what they would be using otherwise.
 I gave them the logic using in-scope terms.
 - Added a very easy tally system for the game.

+Refactored the javaScript to enable functions added the tally feature to about me games
+Fixed bugs
+added additional CSS stylings